-ECOWAS (Economic Community of West African States) is a regional intergovernmental organization with 15 member States including Senegal and Sierra Leone which are also EUCLID Participating States.
+ECOWAS (Economic Community of West African States) is a regional intergovernmental organization with 15 member States including Gambia, Senegal and Sierra Leone, which are also EUCLID Participating States with UN registration.

 On September 7th, 2009 - ECOWAS Commission President Dr Mohammed Ibn Chambas and EUCLID Secretary General signed a Memorandum of Understanding aimed at formalizing avenues ofcooperation and mutual support between the two intergovernmental organizations.

-As a result, ECOWAS staff are eligible for special scholarships, and ECOWAS residents can also benefit from substantial discounts in their tuition, while having the assurance that the existing accreditation EUCLID's program have been reviewed and reaffirmed by ECOWAS.
+As a result, ECOWAS staff are eligible for special scholarships (limited full and 25% partial), and ECOWAS residents can also benefit from substantial discounts in their tuition, while having the assurance that the existing accreditation EUCLID's program have been reviewed and reaffirmed by ECOWAS.

 For ECOWAS staff interested in availing themselves of this cooperation program, please contact: